 You might choose to start a list with ideas on what makes him/her happy and use the ideas on a daily basis.
 Watch how your relationship is blossoming!

 Words of Affirmation

-This person needs acknowledgment for who they are and what they do.
-They draw heavily on verbal compliments, encouragements and words of appreciation such as ‘thanks for doing…’ , ‘you look good in…’, ‘I really appreciate you doing…’ etc.
+This person needs acknowledgement for who they are and what they do.
+They draw heavily on verbal compliments, encouragements and words of appreciation such as ‘thanks for doing…’, ‘you look good in…’, ‘I really appreciate you doing…’ etc.

-To this person gifts are important symbols of love.
-What is important is that your partner things of you and makes the effort to translate that into a gift.
+To this person, gifts are important symbols of love.
+What is important is that your partner thinks of you and makes the effort to translate that into a gift.
 This also includes yourself and your time, e.g. being in a caring way at significant times or when needed emotionally.

 Acts of Service

 Nothing means as much to this person as giving and receiving practical support.
 This includes the myriad of tasks such as cooking, cleaning, walking the dog, working to provide etc. You seek pleasure by serving and express by doing.